-Húsavík Green Hostel, also called "Prestsholt" by locals, is a former single family home transformed into a hostel.
+Húsavík Green Hostel, also called "Prestsholt" by locals, is a former single family home built in 1927 that has been transformed into a hostel.

 It is owned and run by Elke Christine Wald, who has been living in Iceland for more than 15 years and has traveled and appreciated much of the country throughout those years.
 Her expertise is in nature conservation, environment and natural resources, combined with consultancy and tourism.